 Founder Chief Executive, BCRS Business Loans, UK

-Paul Kalinauckas is a skilled Board Member and Chair of the Board of Responsible Finance, the UK Association for MFIs.
-He is also the Access to Finance Champion on the Board of his Local Enterprise Partnership as well as an Executive Director on the Board of BCRS Business Loans in his role as Chief Executive.
+Paul Kalinauckas is a skilled Board Member and was Chair of the Board of Responsible Finance, the UK Association for MFIs.
+He is also the Access to Finance Champion on the Board of his Local Enterprise Partnership and is now retired from his role as the Founder Chief Executive of BCRS Business Loans.
 He was the Chair of the Fair Finance Consortium in the West Midlands, UK and has undertaken training in running meetings, facilitating, coaching and chairing discussions.

 Katarzyna oversees the Centre’s programs in the area of financial inclusion and responsible finance.
 In the years 2005-2014, she served on the Steering Committee and then the Supervisory Board of Social Performance Task Force and took an active role in developing sector standards on responsible finance (Universal Standards for Social Performance).